Radek885/Okrety/README.md

 Just download <a href="release/Okrety.zip">this archive</a>, extract it and run .exe file.

 # Credits
-Code and graphics made by me
+Code and graphics made by me.